nessita/configglue/doc/howto/custom-schema-options.rst

             return result

-Our ``UpperCaseDictConfigOption`` will represent a dictionary with all-uppercase keys.
+Our ``UpperCaseDictOption`` will represent a dictionary with all-uppercase keys.

 So, let's assume we have a configuration file (see documentation on